Elementary School Vancouver

 - are at or above grade level in most academic subjects

-- feel passionate about his or her individual interests
+- feel passionate about their individual interests

 - enjoy a school environment that fosters the freedom to learn in a self-directed manner